sefffal/Octofitter.jl/docs/src/index.md

 * Please cite the HMC sampler backend if you use `octofit`: [Xu et al 2020](http://proceedings.mlr.press/v118/xu20a.html)
 * Please cite the [Pigeons paper](https://arxiv.org/abs/2308.09769) if you use `octofit_pigeons`.
 * If you use Hipparcos-GAIA proper motion anomaly, please cite [Brandt 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..254...42B)
-* If you use example data in one of the tutorials, please cite the sources listed [Brandt 2021](https://ui.adsabs.harvard.edu/abs/2021ApJS..254...42B)
+* If you use example data in one of the tutorials, please cite the sources listed
-* If you use one of the included functions for automatically retreiving data from a public dataset, eg HARPS RVBank, please cite the source as appropriate.
+* If you use one of the included functions for automatically retreiving data from a public dataset, eg HARPS RVBank, please cite the source as appropriate (it will be displyed in the terminal)
 * If you adopt the O'Neil et al. 2019 observable based priors, please cite [O'Neil et al. 2019](https://ui.adsabs.harvard.edu/abs/2019AJ....158....4O).
 * If you use RV phase folded plot, please consider citing Makie.jl [Danisch & Krumbiegel, (2021).](https://doi.org/10.21105/joss.03349)
 * If you use TemporalGPs.jl to accelerate Gaussian processes modelling of stellar activity, please consider citing [Tebbutt et al 2021](https://proceedings.mlr.press/v161/tebbutt21a.html)
-* If you use the pairplot functionality, please cite:
+* If you use the pairplot/cornerplot functionality, please cite:
 ```
 @misc{Thompson2023,
   author = {William Thompson},